 Prerequisites: Completion of Foundation Skills at When Hounds Fly.
-Dogs with equivalent training at other facilities may be accepted at our discretion, but all dogs must be clicker savvy.
+We regret that we no longer accept students from other schools, even if they are clicker trained.
 Please note: This class is not appropriate if your dog exhibits excessive fearful or aggressive behaviour.
 Please see our Behaviour Modification page for information on private lessons to address fear or aggression.

-When Hounds Fly is pleased to announce the launch of our Canine Good Neighbour (CGN) Preparatory Class.
-This five week course is designed to familiarize you with the twelve exercises a dog must perform at a CGN examination to get their CGN title, and give you the training plans needed for you and your dog to ace the exam.
+This four module course is designed to familiarize you with the twelve exercises a dog must perform at a CGN examination to get their CGN title, and give you the training plans needed for you and your dog to ace the exam.

 Students completing this class are not required to book an examination, but are strongly encouraged to do so!